ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 --- abstract

-This document describes two gossiping mechanisms for Certificate Transparency {{!RFC6962}}; Feedback and STH gossip.
-In order for HTTPS clients to share SCTs and STHs with CT auditors in a privacy-preserving manner they send SCTs and STHs to originating HTTP servers which in turn share them with CT auditors.
+This document describes three gossiping mechanisms for Certificate Transparency {{!RFC6962}}; Feedback, STH pollination and STH sharing.
+In order for HTTPS clients to share SCTs with CT auditors in a privacy-preserving manner they send SCTs to originating HTTPS servers which in turn share them with CT auditors.
+HTTPS servers also act as STH pools, accepting STHs from and sending STHs to HTTPS clients in the hope that they will find their way to auditors and monitors not connected, directly nor indirectly, to the HTTPS server.
 CT auditors and monitors share STHs among each other.

 --- middle